logiquebox/chapter-leads-hub/.github/ISSUE_TEMPLATE/event-issue.md

 ---

-> Before you start, please follow the issue title format and add yourself as Asignee to this issue.
+> Before you start, please follow the issue title format and assign yourself to this issue.

-> If the event is a multiple date event only add the starting date in the title.
+> If the event is a multiple date event, only add the starting date in the title.

-> Please note, we need **30 days notice at minimum** to approve proposed events.
+> Please note we need **30 days to notice at minimum** to approve proposed events.

 ## Event information
 _Please complete all applicable._